go-kratos/go-kratos.dev/src/content/docs/blades/getting-started/quick-started.md

 ```

 ### 💡 Note
-If you want to switch to another LLM API, you need to set environment variables, for example:
+If you want to switch to another LLM's API, you need to set environment variables, for example:

 ```go
 export OPENAI_BASE_URL=https://api.deepseek.com